tdauth/gustavsfairyland/README.md

 `cd ./scripts && bash ./buildlinux_debug.sh`
 `cd ./scripts && bash ./buildlinux_release.sh`

+It should use the local directory `./clips` when CMAKE_BUILD_TYPE is set to `Debug`.
+This helps you to update the clips locally for testing.

 #### Fedora
 The game depends on several libraries on Fedora:
 * qt5-qtbase-gui >= 5.5.1
 * qt5-qtmultimedia >= 5.5.1
 * qt5-qtsvg >= 5.5.1
 * qt5-qttranslations >= 5.5.1
+* gstreamer1-libav >= 1.12.4-1 (only if the videos cannot be played)

 ### Windows
 On Windows 7 the program has been compiled using the MinGW distributed with Qt.